-Muirfield – The Augusta of Scotland or the Reverse?
+Muirfield – The Augusta of Scotland?

 The title of this post is actually unfair to Muirfield because, if anything, Augusta was based on the Muirfield example which had been set almost two hundred years before Bobby Jones even dreamed of an exclusive club based on membership by invitation only.
 Muirfield takes the idea of exclusivity almost to the absurd, but after playing the course and enjoying possibly the best buffet lunch on the planet, I’m OK with it.
 Here’s why.

 Barry sent us an email telling us that he had arranged for lunch after the golf at Muirfield on him, but that we would be required to wear a jacket and tie to get in.
 There was some grumbling, notably by guys that wear a suit and tie everyday, but there was never any doubt we would all gladly accept.
 We had arrived in Edinburgh the day before and had a 9:00 tee time requiring a 7:00 departure from the hotel.
 It being Scotland, naturally it was gloomy and raining, but thankfully, not cold.
 The bus ride to the course was very subdued as we were all expecting four or five hours of golf in the pouring rain.
 Arriving at the course we all disembarked outside the entrance gate and we greeted in a friendly manner by staff who escorted us to a garage to await transport into the hallowed grounds.
 Riffraff like bus drivers are not allowed to tarry and our driver Willie was dispatched to God knows where for the next six hours.

 Here we are in the garage.
 Quite a start to the Scottish golfing trip.

 History of Muirfield